Skip to content

 Options:

-Delete an existing branch and propagate the deletion to remotes on the next push
+Delete an existing bookmark and propagate the deletion to remotes on the next push

 Arguments: